 Plants that Thrive with Little Water

-If you are looking for a luscious garden indoors and out, here’s a list of plants that need little water to thrive...
+If you are looking for an easy garden indoors and out, here’s a list of plants that need little water to thrive...

 Outdoor Plants that Need Little Water